 - Donnelly’s Ice Cream: No matter what else you have planned, guests have to stop at Donnelly’s for an ice cream treat.
 This local favorite has been standing since 1956, and there’s a reason for it.

-- Snowmobiling: Snowmobilers love the well-groomed trails of Lake Clear as they explore the nearby trails of the Saranac Lake region.
+- Snowmobiling: New Yorker Snowmobilers love the well-groomed trails of Lake Clear as they explore the nearby trails of the Saranac Lake region.
 Go to Charlie’s Restaurant for the rentals.

 - Lake Clear Lodge: This is one of the coolest cabin rentals in Upstate New York.
 Read why below.